Catherine Chislova: Lives of Chislova's children

-Catherine Chislova’s youngest daughter, Galina, died in childhood.
+Catherine Chislova's youngest daughter, Galina, died in childhood.
 Her remaining four children survived her.
-They were well provided by their father and, from 1882, bore the last name Nikolaiev.
+They were well provided for by their father and, from 1882, bore the last name Nikolaiev.

 The eldest daughter Olga, who resembled her grandfather Tsar Nicholas I, married in 1892 Prince Michael Mikhailovich Cantacuzene (1858–1927).
 They had two daughters: Princess Irina Cantacuzene (1895–1945) and Princess Olga Cantacuzene (1899–1983).
 After the Russian Revolution, Olga Nikolaievna and her family lived in France.

 Vladimir, the eldest son, followed a career in the army.
 In 1899, he joined a Cavalry Regiment.
 By 1913, he was aide-de-camp to Tsar Nicholas II.
 During World War I, he commanded a Cavalry regiment.
 Married four times, he divorced his first wife, Vera Popov, in 1907.
-After his second wife, Eleonore Lencione, died in 1913, Vladimir married his brother’s widow, Olga Zabotkine.
+After his second wife, Eleonore Lencione, died in 1913, Vladimir married his brother's widow, Olga Zabotkine.
 He survived the Russian revolution and settled in France, but Olga stayed behind and died during the famines in the Soviet Union.
-In exile, Vladimir married Marina Zabotkine, Olga’s sister.
+In exile, Vladimir married Marina Zabotkine, Olga's sister.

 Catherine Nikolaevna had one daughter from her marriage to Nicholas Korevo; after they divorced, she married in 1914 Ivan Alexandrovich Persiani, who worked at the Russian Embassy in Rome.
 After the Russian revolution, Catherine Nikolaievna lived in exile.
 She died in Belgrade during World War II.

 Nicholas Nikolaevich followed a military career under the direction of his uncle Grand Duke Michael Nicolaievich of Russia, eventually becoming his aide-de-camp.
 In 1894, he and his brother were admitted into the Russian nobility.
 He married Olga Zabotkine and they had two daughters.
 Nicholas died young.
 His widow eventually married Nicholas’ brother.
 His two daughters emigrated to Western Europe.